Officer of the Order of Australia

 Appointments in the Order of Australia are not made posthumously.
 However, a nomination will be considered if the person is alive when the nomination form is received by the Australian Honours and Awards Secretariat at Government House in Canberra.

-Awards in the Order of Australia are publicly announced on Australia Day (26 January) and the Queen’s Birthday public holiday (June).
+Awards in the Order of Australia are generally announced on Australia Day (26 January) and the Queen’s Birthday public holiday (June).

 The medal of the Officer of the Order of Australia is a badge with a gold-plated silver insignia of the Order in the centre.